-Falls or accidents can lead to pain, broken bones, and fear of future falls.
+Falls or accidents can lead to pain, broken bones, a hospital stay, and a fear of future falls.
 Protect yourself and others by preparing for episodes.
 Simple steps can help you stay safe at home and wherever you go.

 Keep all areas well lit.
 This helps your eyes send the right signals to the brain.
 It also makes you less likely to trip and fall.
 If bright lights make symptoms worse, dim the lights or lie in a dark room until the dizziness passes.
 Then turn the lights back to their normal level.